What are Micro-Enterprises?

 DATES for Shoe Drives:

-High Schools in Oakland organized by Natalie Hsu and in Moraga spearheaded by Teen Chairperson, Ella Kalpakjian will have collection boxes beginning in April.
+Schools in Moraga were spearheaded by Teen Chairperson, Ella Kalpakjian will have collection boxes beginning in April.

-Collection boxes will be available from May 1-June 30 at these two retail locations.
+Collection boxes will be available through August 15th tat these two retail locations.
 Stop by to drop off your shoes.

 State Farm Insurance